P-Brower/homepage/resume.md

 *Oceanport , NJ \| June 2011-July 2013*

  * Supported a diverse group of clients with different levels of technical and industry  knowledge
- * Provided technical support for various types of computer betting machines
+ * Provided technical and hardware support for various types of computer betting machines

 ## Education
 ### ROWAN UNIVERSITY